t1nkl/GoDaddy-Test-Task/readme.md

-Write Rest API application with one UI page "dashboard" for the book library which allows to track what books they have.
+# GoDaddy test task

-(only books, without any other dependencies like clients, etc.)
+Write Rest API application with one UI page "dashboard" for the book library which allows to track what books they have (only books, without any other dependencies like clients, etc.)

 ## Acceptance criteria:

 ### Required
 * Application should use the latest PHP version